GT-RAIL/derail-fetchit-public/README.md

 Before any competition runs, verbally run through the following checklist with another person.
 If any answer is "no", then the robot's not ready to run the task:

+1. Is the robot unplugged from the charger?
+1. Is the arena floor clear?
 1. Is the breaker switch enabled?
 1. Is the estop disabled?
 1. Is the robot's arm out of contact with itself?